OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 #### Step 2.
 Optimizing portfolio
 We provide multiple portfolio optimization techniques.
-For instance, you can utilize basic mean-variance techniques, e.g. optimizing for the maximum Sharpe ratio and minimum variance, as well as more advanced methods including techniques including Hierarchical Risk Parity and Nested Clustered Optimization.
+For instance, you can utilize basic mean-variance techniques, such as optimizing for the maximum Sharpe ratio, or minimum variance and the likes.

 ```
 ## Max Sharpe optimization